RealKendpr/subscribe-form-with-dark-theme/README.md

 # subscribe-form
-Simple & Responsive Subscribe Form
+-Simple & Responsive Subscribe Form
-Free, Simple, and Responsive Subscribe form with auto Dark Mode made using Html, Css, and Javascript (Read License Please)
+-Simple, and Responsive Subscribe form with auto Dark Mode made using Html, Css, and Javascript